VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 order to review it, or to complete the registration process by assigning attendees to seats.

-### Inform the Registrant How Much Time Remains to Complete an Order.
+### Inform the Registrant How Much Time Remains to Complete an Order

 When a registrant creates an order, the system reserves the seats requested by the registrant until the order is complete or the